-Employees who have been instructed to return to their work location and have concerns about doing so, due to a medical condition that places them in a higher risk group, those who are pregnant, or those who wish to seek ADA Reasonable Accommodations related to returning to the work location should visit the HRS Disability Services website or contact the HRS main line at (509) 335-4521.
+Employees who have been instructed to return to their work location and have concerns about doing so, due to a medical condition that places them (or someone within their household) in a higher risk group, those who are pregnant, or those who wish to seek ADA Reasonable Accommodations related to returning to the work location should visit the HRS Disability Services website or contact the HRS main line at (509) 335-4521.

 Return to Work Requirements